-No doubt, with all the chaos and uncertainty that is going in the world these days it may be difficult to feel like you are in charge of your life, and while there are some things you have no control over, there are plenty you do.
+No doubt, with all the chaos and uncertainty going on in the world these days it may be difficult to feel like you are in charge of your life, and while there are some things you have no control over, there are plenty you do.

-Understand that you are the principal architect and creator of your life and that you are where you are at, because of the choices and decisions you have made thus far.
+Understand that you are the principal architect and creator of your life and where you are now is a result of the choices and decisions you have made thus far.

-An interesting concept that I came across in my readings
+interesting concept that I came across in my readings

 As your own CEO, here are some ways in which you can take control of your life and exercise personal leadership: